pnp/blog/content/office-add-ins-community-call/2023-03-08/index.md

 Need Answer.

-**What's the timeframe for providing feedback from the "Auto install and auto launch add-ins for Word, Excel and PowerPoint" survey?**
+**What's the timeframe for providing feedback from the "Auto install and auto launch add-ins for Word, Excel, and PowerPoint" survey?**

 Thank you for sharing great feedback.
 We are planning to present the survey results in the next community call.